apua/resume/deepsentinel/README.rst

 he desires close cooperation for "time to market", and understand how to work with agile framework.

-Not only development, Apua has experience in feature design, UI/UX improvement test automation, CI management, building development environment and infrastructure.
+Not only development, Apua has experience in feature design, UI/UX improvement, test automation, CI management, building development environment and infrastructure.

-Apua treats work as part of life, accelerate to solve problem by studying and leveragin community to dive into new domain knowledge quickly.
+Apua treats work as part of life, focus on solving problem by studying and leveraging community to dive into new domain knowledge quickly.

 ..
 Although there are key domain knowledge in this job I'm not familiar with yet,
 ..
 I will study and leverage community to carry on quickly.